Welcome to Woodside High School

 About Woodside High School

 Over its half-century, Woodside High School has emerged as one of the most dynamic and diverse comprehensive high schools on the San Francisco Peninsula.
-Woodside High School students graduate ready to take on the challenges of a college environment and with a unique understanding of a complex society based on their experience in our diverse community.
-Our mission is to provide opportunity that matches privilege.
+Woodside High School students graduate ready to take on the challenges of a fast-paced college environment and with a unique understanding of a complex society based on their experience in our diverse community.
+Our mission is to provide opportunities for all students to access the highest standards of academic excellence while fostering athletics and the arts, cultivating an environment where every student can grow into well-rounded individuals.

 The mid-peninsula is an area of great economic diversity containing some of the most affluent and the most economically deprived communities in the state.
 Just north of Silicon Valley and Stanford University, Woodside High School is influenced greatly by the rapidly evolving business and cultural interests of the region.
-Over the past half-century, Woodside High School has emerged as one of the most dynamic and diverse comprehensive high schools on the San Francisco peninsula.
 We have been listed in Newsweek Magazine’s list of top high schools, and offer one of the most rigorous advanced placement college preparatory programs in the region.

 Instruction